Moore granted suppression of evidence

 (Photo courtesy BOUNDARY COUNTY SHERIFF'S OFFICE)

-According to the memorandum, “Any and all statements (including the alleged confession) made by Defendant Daniel Moore after he invoked his right to counsel to [Idaho State Police detectives] Van Leuven and Tolleson at approximately 15 minutes and 19 seconds into the interview are suppressed, and thus, are inadmissible and excluded from trial.”
+According to the memorandum, “Any and all statements (including the alleged confession) made by Defendant Daniel Moore after he invoked his right to counsel to Van Leuven and Tolleson at approximately 15 minutes and 19 seconds into the interview are suppressed, and thus, are inadmissible and excluded from trial.”

 In an arraignment hearing on Nov.
-5, Moore's defense attorney Katherine Bolton stated her arguments for suppressing the police interview statements.
+5, Bolton stated the violations in court.

-As stated in court documents, police asserted that Moore’s request for a lawyer was vague and needed clarification and didn’t honor the multiple confirmations of counsel request.
+As stated in the document, police pretended that Moore’s request was vague and needed clarification and didn’t honor the multiple confirmations of counsel request.

-In the video evidence being suppressed, at 1:23:43, Moore is heard responding to Bonners Ferry Assistant Police Chief Marty Ryan, “I want to be able to talk to somebody who gives me my legal rights."
+In the video evidence being suppressed, at 1:23:43, Moore is heard responding to Marty Ryan, “I want to be able to talk to somebody who gives me my legal rights.”
+Moore said.

 The statement was Moore’s third attempt to invoke his right to counsel.